Datttta/My_Notes/Commands.md

     - use: *ls -l filename*

 - Search and replace nvim:
-    - use: *:%s/what you want to search/what you wna to replace/*
+    - use: *:%s/what you want to search/what you want to replace/*

 - Completly close an application:
     - use: *Super + X*